Undertakeryami/SimmySam/README.md

 # SimmySam
-This is a hackpad which is cool and coooool!!!!
+This is a hackpad which is cool and coooool!!! (lol) This consist of 5 keys and a small cute display and a microcontroller (ofc) hehe and this would be programmed to like play certain combinations and then would also would like do cool stuff, like playing different voices, animations, didfferent functions in computer and a small mini game!!! it would sure be worth it!! hehe thanks, below are the pictures of the pcb.

 3d view of the PCB
 <img width="706" height="848" alt="3d3" src="https://github.com/user-attachments/assets/fd69fa63-3931-4244-acc6-56f3b79ce725" />